 Tenderness may be present in course of the biceps muscle, especially in bicipital groove.
 Rotator cuff injuries and impingement may accompany a proximal biceps tendon rupture and shoulder joint should be examined for the range of motion and any weakness.

 In distal biceps tendon ruptures, the symptoms are present near or at the elbow.
 A palpable gap is in the front of the elbow.

 In most cases, proximal and distal ruptures can be detected on the basis of history and physical examination alone and imaging generally is not required.

 However, AP and axillary views may reveal spurring or bony irregularities which increase the risk of biceps rupture.

-Ultrasonography can reliably be identify rupture of proximal end of long head of biceps but degenerative changes may not be identified easily.
+Ultrasonography can reliably identify rupture of the proximal end of the long head of biceps but degenerative changes may not be identified easily.

 Magnetic resonance imaging provides the best anatomic detail.

 Treatment of Biceps Tendon Rupture